A Study in History

 Broken Axis has 50 scenarios; since we launched the Panzer Grenadier series, we’ve made it a point to include many scenarios to give players plenty of play value.
 Usually these have been scattered snapshots of the campaign covered by the game, to give small vignettes of the different actions that occurred.
 And they’ve usually been pretty effective from that standpoint; each scenario told its own story, and often told it really well.
 But we left the overall story for the players to pick up from the context, to read between the lines.

-The battle games in Broken Axis include:
+The chapters (each with a battle game) in Broken Axis include:

 • First Battle of Tirgu Frumos.
 Having driven the Axis out of Ukraine, the Soviets continued their offensive into Romania without pausing to regroup and resupply.
 The key road junction of Tirgu Frumos (spelled Târgu Frumos in some sources) became the prime target of Marshal Ivan Konev’s Second Ukrainian Front.
 The attack began on 2 April 1944, and the Soviets reach the town a week later.
 The German Grossdeutschland Panzer Grenadier Division, aided by the Romanian Royal Guard infantry division, retook Tirgu Frumos in a fierce two-day battle.